c2dc/iplite-sbseg2022/nuttx/tools/README.txt

     -h
        show this help message and exit

-mkexport.sh and Makefile.export
+mkexport.sh and Export.mk
 -------------------------------

   These implement part of the top-level Makefile's 'export' target.
 That target will bundle up all of the NuttX libraries, header files, and the startup object into an export-able, binary NuttX distribution.
-The Makefile.export is used only by the mkexport.sh script to parse out options from the top-level Make.defs file.
+The Export.mk is used only by the mkexport.sh script to parse out options from the top-level Make.defs file.

   USAGE: tools/mkexport.sh [-d] [-z] [-u] -t <top-dir> [-x <lib-ext>] -l "lib1 [lib2 [lib3 ...]]"